roman-milk/roman-milk.github.io/maid-to-order-made-for-more.md

+===

- ****** Maid to Order, Made for More ****** byTheTalkMan© I heard a noise, so I went to investigate.
+I heard a noise, so I went to investigate.
 Gabby's room was empty, which confused me, but not enough to stop me.
 The source of the noise was coming from my bedroom.
 Troy must still be awake.
 I walked towards my room, my heels clicking on the floor as I reached my door.

  The scent was the first thing I noticed.
 The room reeked of sex.
 As my eyes were able to comprehend the image I was seeing on the bed, I nearly collapsed.